trbKnl/movez-chat/README.md

 ### Research cloud

 Playbooks have been provided to deploy on [Surf research cloud](https://www.surf.nl/en/services/surf-research-cloud).
 See the `researchcloud_deployment` folder.
+In this deployment the the app runs in docker containers on a single VM with Docker compose.

 ### Other platforms

-Deployment should be fairly straightforward on major cloud platforms.
+Deployment should be fairly straightforward on platforms have support container workloads, for example, Azure app services, Kubernetes etc.

 Note:

 * During deployment a `.env` should be created where a variable `VITE_DOMAIN` gets set to the domain that points to the server (`VITE_DOMAIN` is a variable that is read by the client side code, telling the client the location of the socket.io server).
+See the playbook for the details.
 * The the actual storage of the data is only provided for when deploying on research cloud.
-If this app is deployed on other platforms, code needs to be added that facilitiates the storage of data
+If this app is deployed on other platforms, code needs to be added that facilitiates the storage of data!

 ## Docker